canada-ca/design-system/common-design-patterns/about-institution.md

     <h3>Research findings</h3>
     <p>Research shows that this section isn’t what most people are looking for when they reach an institutional landing page.
 Therefore, this pattern appears near the bottom of the page so it doesn’t interfere with more important tasks.</p>
     <h3>Policy rationale</h3>
-    <p>The About the institution pattern is required in the following mandatory templates:</p>
+    <p>The about the institution pattern is required in the following mandatory templates:</p>
     <ul>
         <li><a href="https://design.canada.ca/mandatory-templates/institutional-profile-pages.html">Institutional landing page</a></li>
     </ul>